Upload your resume and our free resume scanner will evaluate it against key criteria

 down the number of applicants they receive.
 They filter resumes by looking for keywords that match the job description.

-Fortunately for you, we have another tool, a resume keyword scanner, that helps you identify
+Fortunately for you, our resume keyword scanner helps you identify

 the right keywords to include on your resume.
 This tool helps you test your resume against a specific job description,